Analyticity and Unitarity for Cosmological Correlators: Unitarity

 \subsection{Positivity of late-time four-point functions in de Sitter}

 Let us now discuss the late-time four-point function in dS, \be \mathcal{G}(x_1,x_2,x_3,x_4)=\langle \Omega | \mathcal{O}_1 (x_1)\mathcal{O}_2 (x_2)\mathcal{O}_3 (x_3)\mathcal{O}_4 (x_4)|\Omega\rangle\comma \ee where all the operators are inserted at late time $(\eta_c\to 0^{-})$.
 In what follows, we take the operators to be pair-wise complex conjugate, $\mathcal{O}_1=\mathcal{O}_3^{\dagger}$ and $\mathcal{O}_2=\mathcal{O}_4^{\dagger}$, for simplicity.
-Furthermore, we assume that they transform as scalar conformal primaries under the dS isometry and denote the dimensions of $\mathcal{O}_j$ by $\Delta_j$ ($\Delta_1=(\Delta_3)^{\ast}$ and $\Delta_2=(\Delta_4)^{\ast}$).
-The argument can be readily generalized to the case with four distinct operators, following what has been done in the conformal bootstrap (see e.g.~\cite{Kos:2014bka}).
+Furthermore, we assume that they transform as scalar conformal primaries in the complementary series under the dS isometry and denote the dimensions of $\mathcal{O}_j$ by $\Delta_j$.
+At the leading order in perturbation theory we can generalize this discussion to heavy fields that have complex dimensions in the principal series assuming ($\Delta_1=(\Delta_3)^{\ast}$ and $\Delta_2=(\Delta_4)^{\ast}$).
+There are, however, several subtleties associated to such heavy field insertions.
+First of all, a two-point function of heavy operators $\mathcal{O}^{\dagger}(x)$ and $\mathcal{O}^{\dagger}(y)$ contains a local term proportional to $\delta^d(x-y)$.
+Moreover, this term depends on the ordering of operators, see \cite{Matteo,Hogervorst:2021uvp}, and it is important to include it to preserve the positivity property we discuss below.
+For free-theory dimensions this term is consistent with conformal invariance of correlators, since $\Delta+\Delta^{\ast}=d$.
+However, when interactions are included, all principal series operators get anomalous dimensions, so that the real part is always greater than $d/2$.
+As a result, they even stop to belong to a unitary representation of the dS isometry group.
+Nevertheless, local terms are expected to survive in the correlation functions.
+For these reasons at the moment it is not clear how to think about operators corresponding to heavy fields in the external states in an interacting theory, while maintaining conformal invariance and unitarity.
+Presumably they should be treated in the same way as unstable particles, or resonances, are treated in flat space QFTs and in quantum mechanics.
+The argument of this section can also be generalized to the case with four distinct operators, following what has been done in the conformal bootstrap (see e.g.~\cite{Kos:2014bka}).
 We will briefly comment on this at the end of this subsection.

 \paragraph{A resolution of the identity.}As in the previous discussion, we first insert a resolution of identity \be {\bf 1}=\sum_{J=0}^{\infty}\int^{\frac{d}{2}+i\infty}_{\frac{d}{2}}\frac{d\Delta^{\prime}}{2\pi i }\mathcal{P}_{\Delta^{\prime},J}+\text{(rest)}\period \ee Unlike the bulk two-point function discussed in the previous subsection, the decomposition now involves a sum over angular momenta $J$.
 Here we wrote down the terms corresponding to the principal series representation and $(\text{rest})$ denotes all the other unitary representations of the Euclidean conformal group, such as the complementary series and the discrete series.
 As a result, we obtain a decomposition \be \mathcal{G}(x_1,x_2,x_3,x_4)=\sum_{J=0}^{\infty}\int_{\frac{d}{2}}^{\frac{d}{2}+i\infty}\frac{d\Delta^{\prime}}{2\pi i}\langle \Omega | \mathcal{O}_1 (x_1)\mathcal{O}_2 (x_2)\mathcal{P}_{\Delta^{\prime},J}\mathcal{O}_3 (x_3)\mathcal{O}_4 (x_4)|\Omega\rangle+\text{(rest)}\period \ee As with the bulk two-point function, we can interpret this in terms of a path integral in the in-in formalism.
 For this purpose, it is convenient to think of $\mathcal{O}_3$ and $\mathcal{O}_4$ as insertions on the left part of the in-in contour while $\mathcal{O}_1$ and $\mathcal{O}_2$ as insertions on the right part of the contour.
 Then, $\mathcal{P}_{\Delta^{\prime},J}$ corresponds to a projection at the top of the contours, see figure \ref{fig:4ptcutting}.